 4.1b.4) NSSMS_P configures the NetworkSliceSubnet MOI with the DN of the MOI for NSSI constituent (i.e. ManagedFunction MOI, NetworkSliceSubnet MOI).

 4.1b.5) For each required transport network related requirements, NSSMS_P invokes corresponding procedure of coordination with relevant TN Manager to handle the TN part as described in clause 7.9.

+Following Step 5) - Step 6b) describes the procedures for monitoring network slice subnet allocation progress and result.
+These steps can be happened anytime after the step 1d).
+Steps) is the subscribe-notification based method for obtaining the process and result, while Step 6a) and 6b) is the query based method
-5) The NSSMS_P sends the NSSI allocation result (see AllocateNssi operation defined in clause 6.5.2) to the NSSMS_C.
-If the NSSI is created successfully, the result includes the relevant constituent network slice subnet instance information (see NetworkSliceSubnet IOC defined in clause 6.3.2 in TS 28.541 [6]):

-- DN of the NetworkSliceSubnet MOI.
+5) The NSSMS_P sends the notification (see notifyMOIAttributeValueChanges in clause 12.1.1.2.4) to NSMS_Consumer to notify the progress and result for network slice subnet allocation process (see attributes in NetworkSlliceSubnetController IOC).
+If the NSSI is created successfully, the result includes DN of the NetworkSliceSubnet MOI.

-- NS instance Info (e.g. NSinstanceId)